Trees Near Me

 The Brief.

-The NSW Department of Planning and Environment has led the way in its adoption of the 'open data' philosophy, with the publication of a large suite of environmental data through the NSW Government's existing SEED portal (The Central Resource for Sharing and Enabling Environmental Data in NSW).
+The NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW) has led the way in its adoption of the 'open data' philosophy, with the publication of a large suite of environmental data through the NSW Government's existing SEED portal (The Central Resource for Sharing and Enabling Environmental Data in NSW).
 While the depth of this data is very impressive, accessing and understanding the data is generally beyond the reach of lay users.

 The brief for the Trees Near Me NSW app was to develop a software solution that integrated with the technical resources available through the SEED portal and presented that data in an easily accessible and understood mobile app.
 The app would be freely available to the public and needed to support iOS and Android phones, as well as providing a web-based version for desktop access.